 A question we are often asked is why do we get geolocation issues and how can we fix them.
 If you have problems with the sportsbook confirming your location, there are a few steps we use.
 If you see Draftkings location not found, for example, try these steps below.

 Normally toggling your location on and off, then restarting your phone should fix any issues you may have with a sportsbook app and the geolocation settings.
 You may find you struggle to perform player location checks if you are in a moving vehicle.
 If you are on the move, pull over and try again.
 When driving your mobile may be connecting to different cell towers which can cause problems.
 You may need to restart your device so you can reconnect to the nearest tower.

+If you are using an iPhone that has had a jailbroke to the software, then your best option is to reset it to the factory settings.
+Jailbreaking devices are notoriously bad for allowing location settings to be used accurately.
 If you are still experiencing issues, reach out to the sportsbook in question customer support team as there may be an issue with your account.

 It is essential the sportsbook can access your location and geolocate me.
 It is very easy to do this.
 If you use an iPhone, iPad, or even iPad, you can find this setting in: